App-vNext/Polly/docs/advanced/performance.md

 ### Use switch expressions for predicates

+The `PredicateBuilder` maintains a list of all registered predicates.
+To determine whether the results should be processed, it iterates through this list.
+Using switch expressions can help you bypass this overhead.

 <!-- snippet: perf-switch-expressions -->
 ```cs
 // Here, PredicateBuilder is used to configure which exceptions the retry strategy should handle.